tbrowder/Font-Utils/README.md

 </tbody>
 </table>

-Note that the Free Fonts do **NOT** cover all those glyphs, but the Noto fonts do if you need the largest coverage.
+Note that the Free Fonts do not cover all those glyphs, but the Noto fonts do cover most if you need the largest coverage.
 The Free Fonts are more attractive to my eyes, but that is an artistic decision.
-You can most always find a free or paid font if you look for it (see [https://monotype.com](https://monotype.com) as a good example where I found a MICR bank font file for personal desktop use for a very reasonable price: about the same as a couple of six-packs of my favorite IPA.
+You can most always find a suitable free or paid font if you look for it.
+See [https://monotype.com](https://monotype.com) as a good example where I found a MICR bank font file for personal desktop use for a very reasonable price (about the same as a couple of six-packs of my favorite IPA).

 AUTHOR
 ======